applied-numerical-algorithms-group-lbnl/proto/README.md

 * Proto allows users to have performance portability between platformas (including accelerator-based platforms) without having to change user code.
 * Proto includes data structures which support embedded boundary (EB) calculations.
 Embedded boundary calculations done properly require data to live on a more complex graph structure than simple arrays can support.

-## Build instructions on Summit:
+## Build instructions:
-### Modules
+### CMake version
-* The default CMake version is insufficient.
-The minumum required version is 3.20.
-Configuration has been tested through version 3.21.
+* The minumum required CMake version is 3.20.
+If an older version is the default on your platform, load a `cmake` module with a sufficiently new version.
+Configuration has been tested through CMake 3.21.
+### Cori Modules
+* If doing a CUDA build, load the `cudatoolkit` module
+* If doing an MPI build, load the `openmpi` module
+* If using HDF5, the correct module depends on whether you are building serial or parallel binaries
+  - for serial binaries, load the `cray-hdf5` module
+  - for parllel binaries, load the `cray-hdf5-parallel` module
+### Summit Modules
 * If doing a CUDA build, load the `cuda/11` module.
 If you get configuration fails with a message like `error: identifier "__ieee128" is undefined` you may have an older version of CUDA loaded.
 * If doing an MPI build, load the `spectrum-mpi` module